White Sox and Royals split doubleheader - NewsBreak

 White Sox and Royals split doubleheader

-Brady Singer outdueled Davis Martin as the Kansas City Royals beat the Chicago White Sox 2-1 in the second game of a doubleheader on Tuesday.
+KANSAS CITY, Mo.
+(AP) — Brady Singer out-dueled Davis Martin as the Kansas City Royals beat the Chicago White Sox 2-1 in the second game of a doubleheader on Tuesday.

 The White Sox won the first game 3-0.